Skip to content

 It breeds in North and South America, while Northern populations migrate south for winter towards warmer climates such as the Caribbean or Pacific coasts.

-The Southern American races have adapted to annual floods by making shorter migrations during this time.
+The Southern American races have adapted to annual floods by migrating shorter during this time.

-These birds are easily identified with their unique long red bill that has an upper mandible longer than its lower mandible.
+These birds are easily identified by their unique long red bill with an upper mandible longer than its lower mandible.

 They feed mainly on small fish caught at night when they skim across shallow water using their beak like a knife cutting through waves of water.